layumi/ACMMM2024Workshop-UAV/README.md

  9:30~10:30am Invited Talk from Prof. Julian Kooi (Last 10 minutes will be QA)

- 10:30~11:30am Invited Talk from Prof. Qinfeng Shi (Last 10 minutes will be QA)
+ 10:30~11:30am Invited Talk from Prof. Javen Qinfeng Shi (Last 10 minutes will be QA)

  11:30~11:45am break